We need to talk about Nitrogen...

 Armed with powerful evidence and practical solutions, Plantlife is ‘talking about nitrogen’ with governments and partners across the UK to drive forward the action that is so urgently needed.

 In 2018, our new report calls on the Welsh authorities to take action to regulate ammonia from intensive farming to protect Wales’s unique wildlife.
-The UK government’s Clean Air Strategy is out for consultation until 14th August 2018 and we’re pushing for stronger measures to protect wildlife – you can make your voice heard too.
+In response to the UK government’s proposed Clean Air Strategy, we’ve made detailed recommendations for environmental protections and supported plans to regulate ammonia emissions from farming in England.
+Download our full response below and read our blog here.

 What is Plantlife calling for?